Patrick J. Kennedy: Early life and education

-Kennedy was born in the Brighton section of Boston, Massachusetts.
-He is the youngest of three children born to Senator Edward Moore "Ted" Kennedy (1932–2009) (brother of John F. Kennedy) and musician/former model Virginia Joan Kennedy, née Bennett (1936-2025).
-His sister Kara (1960–2011) was a television and film producer, while his brother, Ted, Jr. (born 1961), is a lawyer and former member of the Connecticut State Senate.
-Patrick was named after his paternal great-grandfather, businessman and politician Patrick Joseph Kennedy (1858–1929).
+Patrick Joseph Kennedy II was born in the Brighton section of Boston, Massachusetts.
+He is the youngest of three children born to Senator Edward Moore "Ted" Kennedy and musician/former model Virginia Joan Kennedy, (née) Bennett.
+He is also a nephew of President John F. Kennedy and Senator Robert F. Kennedy, and the youngest grandson of Joseph Patrick Kennedy Sr. and Rose Elizabeth Kennedy, (née) Fitzgerald.
+His sister Kara was a television and film producer, while his brother, Ted, Jr., is a lawyer and former member of the Connecticut State Senate.
+Patrick was named after his paternal great-grandfather, businessman and politician Patrick Joseph Kennedy.

 Kennedy graduated in 1986 from Phillips Academy in Andover, Massachusetts.
 He received a Bachelor of Science degree from Providence College in 1991.

 Rhode Island House of Representatives

 While a junior at Providence College, Kennedy defeated five-term incumbent John F. Skeffington, Jr., for the Democratic nomination in District 9.
 In 1988, Kennedy became the youngest member of the Kennedy family to hold elected office, when he won election to the Rhode Island House of Representatives at age 21.
 He served two terms in the House representing District 9 in Providence.
 He chose not to run for a third term and was succeeded by Anastasia P. Williams.